lurchmath/cust-parse-test/plan.md

    concepts from the (no-longer-example) converter and specify the notation for them in the new language.
 Phrase the keys in the API in a natural language way to make clear the kinds of natural language sentences that would be used in a document when "calling" this API.
-Test this API by converting the LaTeX file to use this instead of its current set of function calls.
+Test this API by:
+    - converting the LaTeX file to use this instead of its current set of function calls
+    - creating a new LaTeX file for just a subset of the full set of concepts, and verify that it works for precisely that subset, since any user who defines their own language will typically be picking a subset of the full set of concepts defined in the example converter

 To verify that this project is also viable for parsing Lurch notation:
  - Use the scraper tool in the lurchmath repo's grading tools folder to get a